Shane Lynch: Other work

 In 2000, Lynch teamed up with bandmate Keith Duffy and released a novelty version of the Milli Vanilli song "Girl You Know It's True" as Keith 'N' Shane.
 They re-wrote the verses in which the original was critical of today's music, but the chorus was kept the same.
 It was a top 40 hit in the UK, peaking at No. 36 in December 2000.
 He also featured in the Celebrity Special Championship of Robot Wars in 2000.

 In 2001, Lynch formed a rap rock band with Phats & Small's singer Ben Ofoedu called REDhill.

 In early 2005, Lynch released the song "Don't Go" which was originally a 1988 hit for the band Hothouse Flowers.
 The same year, he was announced as one of the judges on RTÉ's The All Ireland Talent Show, a reality contest which is modelled on Britain's Got Talent.
 In 2010, he announced his decision to quit.

 In 2008, Lynch published his autobiography The Chancer, which focused on his early years, pop reign, his marriage to Easther Bennett, and newly found Christianity.
 In May 2011, Lynch became involved with the launch of a new energy vodka called "Ver2Vodka".

 In April 2014, Lynch opened a chain of 1920s prohibition inspired barbershops, known as The Elk & Clipper.
 There are three outlets in Northern Ireland.

 In 2019, Lynch joined former REDHILL and Cruise Control bandmate Ben Ofoedu for a new supergroup called Boyz on Block with former Five member Abz Love and former Another Level member Dane Bowers.
 The group released their debut single on 20 November 2020, a cover of East 17's "Stay Another Day" featuring former East 17 member and songwriter Tony Mortimer.
 Their second single was a cover of K-Ci & JoJo's "All My Life", released on 15 February 2021.
 They had an album scheduled for released in 2021.

+On 31 December 2025, Lynch performed with Keating on the latter's BBC One New Year's Eve programme, Ronan Keating and Friends: A New Year's Eve Party.